sharkymark/v2-templates/code-marketplace/README.md

 ...
 ```

-### IDE use
-1. While the purpose of this template is to show `code-server` and VS Code in a browser, you can also use the `VS Code Desktop` to download Coder's VS Code extension and the Coder CLI to remotely connect to your Coder workspace from your local installation of VS Code.

 ### Parameters
 Parameters allow users who create workspaces to additional information required in the workspace build.
 This template will prompt the user for:
 1. A Dotfiles repository for workspace personalization `data "coder_parameter" "dotfiles_url"`
 2. The size of the persistent volume claim or `/home/coder` directory `data "coder_parameter" "pvc"`

-### Managed Terraform variables
+### Terraform variables
-Managed Terraform variables can be freely managed by the template author to build templates.
+Terraform variables can be freely managed by the template author to build templates.
 Workspace users are not able to modify template variables.
-This template has two managed Terraform variables:
+This template has two Terraform variables:
 1. `use_kubeconfig` which tells Coder which cluster and where to get the Kubernetes service account
 2. `workspaces_namespace` which tells Coder which namespace to create the workspace pdo